Anti-vegf treatment for wet ARMD (neovascular ARMD)

 - Reflux Retina 14

-After the injection you usually notice black swirls in the vision, which start to disperse gradually, but are a nuisance for a few weeks.
+- After the injection you usually notice black swirls/blobs in the vision, which start to disperse gradually, but are a nuisance for a few days.
 By one month the drug should be working.

 - Bubbles appear in the vision; they float around the eye.
 These come from then injection syringe, and the bubbles float to the top of the eye and appear in the lower vision.
 They can be very upsetting, but they are air bubbles, and always go.
 Most disappear by the next day, some take a little longer.